albertkawmi/widget-sales-react/README.md

 __NOTE__: Yarn creates a `yarn.lock` file, locking dependency versions so that installs run consistently across machines.
 At project start, latest stable version of Yarn was 1.3.2.
 If you have any problems installing or running dependencies, please try this version.

-## Run locally `npm start`
+## Run locally `yarn start`
 This app uses tooling from [Create React App](https://github.com/facebookincubator/create-react-app).
-For development, you can run a local server with `npm start`.
+For development, you can run a local server with `yarn start`.

 By default, the app will hit the production server API (which is probably undesirable).
 You can configure this in the `.env` file in root project directory:
 ```bash